 - People with anxiety may be more likely to overindulge in marijuana as a way to self-medicate, but this can lead to substance abuse problems.

-First and foremost, a person’s mental state and the environment they’re in when using marijuana play a big role in how they react.
-Marijuana is a drug that can alter feelings, perceptions, and moods.
+In addition, a person’s mental state and the environment they’re in when using marijuana play a big role in how they react.
+Marijuana is a drug that can alter feelings, perceptions and moods.

 Panic reactions are also possible.
 Someone who uses marijuana may start out feeling general anxiety, which can escalate into full-scale panic.
 With a panic reaction, the person who used the drug will start to feel like they’re dying or going crazy.
 This is similar to a bad trip with a hallucinogenic drug.
 In some cases, these panic reactions can be severe and cause harmful behaviors.

 Some studies show that the brains of some marijuana users are unable to filter out particular stimuli, which can lead to panic and hallucinations.
 Other studies show that some people who use marijuana are more likely to experience symptoms of anxiety and depression because their brains react slowly to dopamine.
 There is some belief that a lowered reaction to dopamine may be why some people, particularly habitual marijuana users, start showing symptoms of anxiety and depression.

 Can You Die From a Weed Panic Attack?